owjd03/tp/docs/UserGuide.md

 ### Exporting all persons: `export`

-Exports all contacts from the address book into a single CSV (Comma-Separated Values) file.
+Exports all contact details from the address book into a single CSV (Comma-Separated Values) file.
 This is useful for creating backups for external safekeeping or for importing contacts into other applications like spreadsheet software (e.g. Microsoft Excel).

-Format: `export`
+Format: `export [FILE_PATH]`

+* **Default Export:** Using `export` with no specified filepath will export the address book data to the default filepath data/addressbook.csv.
+* **Specific Path Export:** Using `export FILE_PATH` will export the address book data to the specified filepath.
+  If you specify a file path where the directories do not yet exist, the command will automatically create any necessary parent directories before creating the file.
+* **Overwriting Files:** Doing the export command to the same filepath will overwrite the existing file with the new data.
+  E.g. If a data/addressbook.csv file already exists, using `export` again will overwrite the existing file and replace it with a new data/addressbook.csv.

+Examples:
+* `export` exports the contact details in addressbook.json to the default filepath data/addressbook.csv.
-* After running the command, a file named  `addressbook.csv` will be created in the `data` folder.
+* `export ~/Downloads/mycontacts.csv` exports the contact details to a file named mycontacts.csv under the Downloads directory.

-* **Caution**: If an `addressbook.csv` file already exists in the `data` folder, it will be **overwritten** with the current data from the address book.
+Invalid Usages:
+* `export ~/Downloads/addressbook` (the filepath must end with .csv)
+* `export ~/Directory/` (must specify a file name, not just directory path)
+* `export data/<addressbook>.csv` (filepath cannot contain characters that are not allowed by your operating system)

 ### Deleting a person : `delete`